huntor1994/HPDF/README.md

 # HPDF
 A pdf reader was written by qml6.

-Implemented Features:
+Features:

-1.Multi Pdf Files Tab(dynamic tabs display according to the size of the window);
+-[] Multi Pdf Files Tab(dynamic tabs display according to the size of the window);

 2.Read/Write Opened Files from/to the SQLite database;